 Olympic Mountain EarthWisdom Circle is dedicated to making a lasting impact through cross-cultural projects.
-We support indigenous-guided projects that benefit their communities, preserve ancestral heritage and ancient wisdom ways for future generations.
+We support indigenous-guided projects that benefit the communities of our original peoples, preserve ancestral heritage and ancient wisdom ways for future generations.
 These projects support an Earth-honoring consciousness.
-Learn more about our initiatives and get involved yourself.
+Learn more about our project initiatives and get involved yourself.

 Click each picture to read more about these projects.